Spring Garden Revival

 Plainville Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in Plainville is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits (NOI or RDA) are required for work within 25-100 feet of protected areas.
-Erosion control is critical, especially on glacial till or clay slopes.
-Wildlife protection measures include mandatory nesting bird surveys April–August and inspections for active dens or bat roosts.
-Selective removal should preserve native habitat features and create brush piles for wildlife shelter.
-For permitting and guidance, contact: Plainville Conservation Commission
+Permits (NOI or RDA) are required for work within 25-100 feet of these sensitive areas.
+Erosion control measures, such as silt fences or erosion control blankets, are essential on slopes with glacial till or clay soils.
+Wildlife protection is critical during the April–August breeding season, with mandatory nesting bird surveys and inspections for active dens or bat roosts.
+Selective removal should preserve beneficial habitat features, and brush piles may be left for wildlife shelter where appropriate.

 190 South Street, Plainville, MA 02762